All the latest deals, guides and loopholes go in

 The only downside is you can't pick which film to watch.
 And you must go on a Thursday.
 Here's what's coming up.

 Orange/EE customers can get 2for1 on both mains and dough balls at most PizzaExpress restaurants every Wednesday by texting FILM to 241 (costs 35p) and using the Orange/EE Wednesdays cinema code.
 You can also get the code by calling 241 or using the app - although these cost 35p also.

-The offer's on till 24 Sep 2014.
+The offer's ongoing.
 It's valid on takeaway orders too, either show the code on your phone or mention it when ordering over the phone (excludes online orders).

 One code per customer and the cheapest main will be free.
 Excludes Dean St London Jazz club.
 You won't be able to get takeaway at Great Portland Street in London, St Ives, or Jesmond in Newcastle.

-Can't be used with any other offer or set menu, including Tesco restaurant tokens, Piccolo menu, Express lunch menu or lunch Paninos.
+Can't be used with any other offer or set menu, including Tesco restaurant tokens, Piccolo menu or Express lunch menu.